|

 Another tip that I saw was to take vaseline or petroleum jelly, heat it slightly with a hair dryer until it melts and then add in your scents.
 (Dried crickets, dried fish, in addition to almost anything else you can think are viable options.)

-I prefer just sticking with the store bought scents or using the above cayenne garlic recipe as I don’t have to discard any leftovers after the fishing trip.
+I prefer just sticking with the store-bought scents or using the above cayenne garlic recipe as I don’t have to discard any leftovers after the fishing trip.
 I would be leery about storing anything that could spoil and sour in my tackle box.

 Saucing Your Fishing Hole